- Program Details

 We can also help you learn about other financial services, including:

-Army Emergency Relief (AER): A private, nonprofit organization established to help Soldiers and their Families in emergency financial situations due to no fault of their own.
+Army Emergency Relief (AER): A private, nonprofit organization established to help Service Members and their Families in emergency financial situations due to no fault of their own.

 - Thrift Savings Plan: A Federal Government-sponsored long-term retirement savings and investment plan, available for both Federal civilian employees and members of the uniformed services.